discord-tickets/docs/docs/self-hosting/configuration.md

 <small>
 :octicons-question-16: Optional ·
-:material-factory: Default: `false`
+:material-factory: Default: `#!yaml false`
 </small>

-If you are running the bot behind a reverse proxy, set this to `true` (must be lowercase) to trust the `X-Forwarded-` headers.
+If you are running the bot behind a reverse proxy, set this to `#!yaml true` (must be lowercase) to trust the `X-Forwarded-` headers.

 ### `OVERRIDE_ARCHIVE`

 <small>:octicons-question-16: Optional</small>

-When set to `false` (lowercase), guilds' `archive` setting will be ignored, disabling the archive feature for all guilds.
+When set to `#!yaml false` (must be lowercase), guilds' `archive` setting will be ignored, disabling the archive feature for all guilds.

 ### `PUBLIC_BOT`